-Our clinical operations and regulatory affairs groups are responsible for significant aspects of our clinical trials, including site selection, site qualification, site initiation, site monitoring, maintenance of the trial master file, regulatory compliance, drug distribution management, contracting and budgeting, database management, edit checks, query resolution, and clinical study report preparation.
-The use of this internal resource eliminates the cost associated with hiring CROs to manage clinical, regulatory and database aspects of the Phase 1 and Phase 2 clinical trials that we sponsor in the United States.
-In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which expedites patient enrollment and access to patient data compared to a CRO-managed model, and we plan to leverage this capital efficient model for future product development.
+Our clinical operations, quality assurance and regulatory affairs groups are responsible for significant aspects of our clinical trials, including site selection, site qualification, site initiation, site monitoring, maintenance of the trial master file, regulatory compliance, drug distribution management, contracting and budgeting, database management, edit checks, query resolution, and clinical study report preparation.
+The use of this internal resource minimizes the cost associated with hiring CROs to manage clinical, regulatory and database aspects of the clinical trials that we sponsor.
+In our experience, this model has resulted in capital efficiencies and improved communication with clinical trial sites, which expedites patient enrollment and facilitates access to patient data compared to a CRO-managed model.
+We are leveraging this capital efficient model in our two recently initiated international clinical trials, the Phase 2 clinical trial in GTN and the Phase 3 clinical trial in angiosarcoma.
+In addition, we have an experienced chemistry, manufacturing and controls group that completes our product development platform.

 We have also been able to advance clinical development of TRC105 and TRC102 in a capital-efficient manner through our collaboration with NCI.
-Both of our clinical stage assets, TRC105 and TRC102, have been selected by NCI for funding of Phase 1 and Phase 2 development.
+TRC105 and TRC102 have been selected by NCI for funding of Phase 1 and Phase 2 development.
 This highly competitive program is designed to accelerate the development of promising oncology drugs that target novel anti-cancer pathways.
-Genentech Inc. collaborated with NCI to accelerate the development of Avastin.
-Notably, Phase 3 clinical trials of Avastin (in lung cancer, breast cancer, and renal cell carcinoma) were conducted through NCI, and data from these Phase 3 clinical trials were important elements of the supplemental Biologies License Applications, or BLAs, submitted by Genentech that resulted in the approval of Avastin in these indications.
-Phase 2 clinical trials of both TRC102 and TRC105 and TRC105 and TRC102, and, based on NCI's past course of conduct with similarly situated pharmaceutical companies in which it has sponsored pivotal clinical trials following receipt of positive Phase 2 data, we anticipate that NCI will sponsor Phase 3 clinical trials in additional indications.
+Notably the NCI collaborated with Genentech Inc. during the development of Avastin on Phase 3 clinical trials of Avastin in lung cancer, breast cancer, ovarian cancer and renal cell carcinoma that were important elements of the resulting Avastin approval in these indications.
+Phase 2 clinical trials of both TRC102 and TRC105 are being performed in collaboration with NCI.
+If merited by Phase 2 data, we expect to fund initial Phase 3 clinical trials of TRC105 and TRC102, and, based on NCI's past course of conduct with similarly situated pharmaceutical companies in which it has sponsored pivotal clinical trials following receipt of positive Phase 2 data, we anticipate that NCI would sponsor Phase 3 clinical trials in additional indications.